|Chapter 32 (1972) pt 4

 Now she was thinking, and there is nothing

 worse than when a mother begins to think.

-didn’t want her to concern herself in matters that did not welcome her concern.
+I just didn’t want her to concern herself with matters that did not welcome

-I checked by listening first, just to make sure no one stayed behind and heard
+her concern.
+I checked by listening first, just to make sure no one stayed

 Lucky for the streetlight that had blinked off as I was approaching her door,